 I retired in January, 2017 from the Clinton Township Department of Fire Rescue EMS at the rank of Battalion Chief.
-My experience includes serving as a paramedic, fire instructor, and company officer.
-As chair of the Apparatus Committee, I completed the specifications for apparatus and equipment totaling almost $2.5 million.
+My experience includes serving as a paramedic, fire instructor, company officer, and shift commander.
 I also served as the Team Leader of the Macomb County Hazardous Materials Team, which included members from 9 departments.

 Prior to becoming a firefighter, I enlisted in the Marine Corps Reserve, serving as a combat engineer through the the rank of Gunnery Sergeant.
 I transferred to Aircraft Rescue and Firefighting (ARFF), and over the next five years, I built and equipped an ARFF unit from scratch.
 We were mobilized in support of Operation Enduring Freedom and served in North Carolina.
-After deployment, I was promoted and assigned as Company 1st Sergeant.
-I was promoted to Master Gunnery Sergeant in 2008 and deployed to Iraq, where I conducted an evaluation of the Iraqi Fire Service on behalf of military civil affairs and the US State Department.
+After promotion to Master Gunnery Sergeant in 2008 I deployed to Iraq, where I conducted an evaluation of the Iraqi Fire Service on behalf of military civil affairs and the US State Department.
 After my return from Iraq, I served as an Operations Chief and provided input to ARFF policies and equipment until retiring in 2013.

 My military and fire service careers provided me with a wealth of experience and education in leadership and administration.
 I lead by example, am physically fit, and passionate about mentoring and succession planning.
 A lifelong learner, I recently completed a master’s degree and regularly attend seminars and training.
-I am a member of the 2016 Fire Service Executive Development Institute sponsored by the International Association of Fire Chiefs.
-My future goal is to obtain a Fire Chief’s position, and I look forward to the opportunity to lead a progressive and innovative Fire & EMS department.
+I was privileged to be a member of the 2016 Fire Service Executive Development Institute sponsored by the International Association of Fire Chiefs.
+I look forward to continuing to contribute to our progressive and innovative Fire & EMS department in Siloam Springs.